Meng87/parallel-mst/README.md

 This means that there’s a high communication-to-computation ratio, where the communication here refers to memory accesses.
 We wouldn’t have many opportunities to do a lot of arithmetic operations after each load or store before we have to do another load or store, which makes taking advantage of locality crucial.

 ### Constraints
-Because our workload is very memory-access driven, this means that the problem is at least constraint by the memory transfer time of the hardware and by how big the cache sizes are.
+Because our workload is very memory-access driven, this means that the problem is at least constrained by the memory transfer time of the hardware and by how big the cache sizes are.
 For example, we might choose to map the problem to GPUs or CPUs in very different ways because of how memory is organized when computing with either of those hardware components.

 ## Resources
 ### Algorithmic Resources
-Given that most MST algorithms are not super long, we’ll start by first writing a fast sequential MST algorithm (most likely using either Kruskal’s or Prim’s), and then we’ll code up a single-threaded version of Boruvka’s from scratch (most likely using Disjoint-Set Union).
+Given that most MST algorithms are not very long, we’ll start by first writing a fast sequential MST algorithm (most likely using either Kruskal’s or Prim’s), and then we’ll code up a single-threaded version of Boruvka’s from scratch (most likely using Disjoint-Set Union).

 When optimizing our algorithm, we plan to consult several papers in achieving good performance on different platforms.
 Two examples of papers that we plan to reference are: [A Generic and Highly Efficient Parallel Variant of Boruvka’s Algorithm](https://repositorium.sdum.uminho.pt/bitstream/1822/53008/1/boruvka_uminho_cameraready_v2.pdf) and [A High-Performance MST Implementation for GPUs](https://dl.acm.org/doi/pdf/10.1145/3581784.3607093?casa_token=artP1CPFWiwAAAAA:GUKBstvOEwoOPL3CmVETlCHMB6QMdxnJmDMv6wumH8Th29NIxI_6Y5nv99zW-ba6A-ZPAE-LnGxZlSk).